yuwzho/acme-fitness-store/azure-kubernetes-service/docs/04-create-spring-boot-admin.md

    kubectl apply -f ../spring-boot-admin.yaml
    ```

+   The `spring-boot-admin.yaml` file contains the necessary Kubernetes resources to deploy the Spring Boot Admin server.
+It includes:

+   - **Deployment**: Manages the deployment of the Spring Boot Admin server, including resource requests and limits, probes for liveness and readiness, and lifecycle hooks.
+   - **Service**: Exposes the Spring Boot Admin server on port 8080.
+   - **Ingress**: Configures the ingress for the Spring Boot Admin server, including TLS settings.

 1. **Verify the Deployment**

    Wait for the pod to start running.
 Check the status with: